mattermost/mattermost-load-test/README.md

 A summary of activity will be output to the console so you can monitor the test.
 More detailed logging is performed in a status.log file output to the same directory the tests where run from.
 You can watch it by opening another terminal and running `tail -f status.log`.

+### Interacting with the loaded environment

+The system admin user you used to setup the loadtests is now joined to every team and channel on the system.
+This might not be the best way to interact with your loaded environment.
+You can run the following commands from your mattermost installation directory to create a second system admin user:

+    - `./bin/platform -create_user -team_name="name" -email="user@example.com" -password="mypassword" -username="user"`
+    - `./bin/platform -assign_role -email="user@example.com" -role="system_admin"`

 ## Configuration Documentation

 Please see [loadtestconfig.json documentation](loadtestconfig.md).